Avian Drug Dose Calculator

 How does drug concentration affect the volume to be administered?

 Drug concentration directly affects the volume of medication that needs to be administered to achieve a desired dose.
 A higher drug concentration (more milligrams per milliliter) means a smaller volume of liquid is required to deliver the same amount of active drug.
 Conversely, a lower concentration necessitates a larger volume.
 This relationship is crucial for ensuring the administered volume is both accurate and practical for the patient, especially for small birds where excessive fluid volumes can be problematic.
-Always verify bottle labels for concentration.
+Always verify bottle labels for concentration, and the calculator's 'Volume Per Dose' result provides the exact volume needed.